 -

 FC will run and coordinate with Club support/assistance and build a group of GL & instructors/Mentors approved by the FC / FA.
-See events page on this website for updated Venues and dates.

 -